 They’re broken down by terrain type (for “fantasy western Europe”) and include number appearing for each monster.
 You can download them as a free PDF: DCC RPG Wilderness Encounter Tables.
 They’re also available as a plain text file so that you can fiddle with them to your heart’s content.

-(2018 update: My tables, along with a shortened version of the design notes, appear in The Gongfarmer’s Almanac – Volume 3, 2018, with excellent editing by Rob Brennan.)
+(2018 update: My tables, along with a shortened version of the design notes, appear in The Gongfarmer’s Almanac – Volume 3, 2018 (paid link), with excellent editing by Rob Brennan.)

 There’s no scaling by PC level or party size in these tables, and they’re not “balanced” in any way.
 The world is the world, and what’s out there is what’s out there.

-To use them, you’ll need a way of figuring out whether or not a random encounter takes place (I use the system from the B/X Expert Set).
+To use them, you’ll need a way of figuring out whether or not a random encounter takes place (I use the system from the B/X Expert Set [paid link]).
 That’s all!

 I love design notes in gaming books, and a surprising amount of design goes into making wandering monster tables (these took me about 12 hours to make!), so the rest of this post is about my goals, process, assumptions, and the theory behind my tables.